 It doesn’t matter how hard we might try to recruit them, because they won’t be interested if it deviates too far from their own goals.
 The biggest impact on their performance is whether they’re enjoying what they do.

 I try to meet up with friends from various industries on a regular basis.
 They inspire me.
 These days I’m always keeping in touch with them, checking what they want to do.

 If I think it’s something they can achieve at Mercari, I tell them about the different opportunities that we can offer.
 Those people that we’ve gathered together have helped build Mercari into what it is today.

 Of course, some people join and others leave, but there are some people who come back again after leaving us.

-Our long-term vision remains unchanged, but the challenges in front of us that we have to take on now are always changing.
-So there are times when people think, “what I wanted to do matched the company when I first joined, but now they’re in a different place.”
+Our long-term vision remains unchanged, but our immediate challenges are always changing.
+So there are times when people whose aspirations lined up with the company when they first joined now find that the company is in a different place.

 The relationship between people and organizations is fluid, and as management, I believe that being able to provide a variety of opportunities leads to organizational strength.

 The desire to bring together a multinational organization